GoblinArchives/LiminalHorror/Game Design/All in one place.md

 Here are two great resources on marketing your game, especially when starting out.
 - [A Crash Course On Marketing Your Indie RPG](https://www.failuretolerated.com/a-crash-course-on-marketing-your-indie-rpg) by Sean McCoy (the cofoudner of Tuesday Knight Game and designer of the phenomenal Mothership RPG).
 - [Marketing Yourself: Learn From Me As I Run Myself Like a Content Marketing Gig](https://peachpantspress.com/marketing-yourself-learn-from-me-as-i-run-myself-like-a-content-marketing-gig/)by Ash Kreider (designer and writer of The Watch).
+- [A TTRPG Creator’s Guide To Logo Design](https://ghostlorestudios.com/a-ttrpg-creators-guide-to-logo-design/) by Ghost Lore.
+An important part of marketing is creating a logo for your TTRPG brand, and Ghost Lore takes you through the process from start to finish.

 ## Funding
 I want to preface this section by saying that I do not have a depth of knowledge in this area.
 Liminal Horror was self funded (mostly through me doing the different roles of writing and design) with a commissioned cover.
 Since this was a smaller work that leveraged programs I already had and public domain artwork, there was not a lot of cost involved.
 This is not the case for all games.
 I truly believe that work should be fairly compensated, and so looking into the future there may be times where funds will need to be raised to pay for: